agrawal404/PXEBoot-Setup/README.md

-# PXEBoot-Setup
+# PXE-Boot Server on Ubuntu 24.04 LTS
 This is a Repo for steps on installing PXE Boot server on a linux based machine

----
-# PXE-Boot Server on Ubuntu 24.04 LTS
 ---

 ## 0  What This Repo Contains